mkudija/mkudija.github.io/reading-notes/_md/~Catechism of the Catholic Church.md

 ---
+aliases:
-aliases: [Catechism of the Catholic Church, CCC]
+  - Catechism of the Catholic Church
+  - CCC
 title: Catechism of the Catholic Church
 author: U.S. Catholic Church
 category: Religion